cpvalente/Very-Applescripting/README.md

 I should really add a description of what the files do.
 At some point... it is pretty self explanatory so far

+Util
+- Start Chrome in given page and toggle to fullscreen

 VLC
 - VLC Fullscreen
 - VLC Play